 Around 18 percent of all women in the United States have been sexually assaulted in their lifetime, according to the U.S. Department of Justice, which also points out that 81 percent of rape victims report significant short-term and long-term impacts after an assault.

 According to the National Institute of Health, between 55 and 99 percent of all women who seek treatment for substance abuse or addiction have been sexually abused, and the National Institute on Drug Abuse reports that women who experienced any type of sexual abuse as a child are around three times more likely than unabused women to become dependent on drugs or alcohol as adults.

 If someone you love has experienced sexual abuse, witnessing the aftermath can be devastating, especially if it involves uncharacteristic behaviors like turning to drugs or alcohol.
 But help is available.
-A comprehensive treatment program that addresses both the sexual abuse and the substance addiction – as well as any mental health issues related or unrelated to the abuse – can lead to successful long-term recovery.
+A comprehensive treatment program that addresses both sexual abuse and substance addiction – as well as any mental health issues related or unrelated to the abuse – can lead to successful long-term recovery.

 The Effects of Sexual Abuse: Post-Traumatic Stress Disorder

 Whether a woman’s experience with sexual abuse occurred in childhood or adulthood, and regardless of whether the act was violent or perpetrated by someone she knows, the effects of any type of sexual assault can be catastrophic.